15 min read

 Julian floated up from the depths of sleep into darkness so complete he couldn't tell if his eyes were open or closed.

-He became aware of himself in layers: first the mattress digging into his spine, then his shoulder muscle bunched like fists beneath his skin, coiled with the kind of tension that would leave phantom aches for hours.
+He became aware of himself in layers.
+First the mattress pressing into his spine, then his shoulders tensed into knots that promised tomorrow's aches.
 His body had been waiting all night without consulting him.
 When had he gone to bed?
 The question dissolved before it formed.
 His heartbeat filled his head, each pulse washing through him in a slow tide that tugged at his edges, threatening to pull him back under.

 Neurovia.